namoopsoo/namoopsoo.github.io/content/note/2025-11-01-problem-spaces.md

 Also, insurance still focuses on reactive care as opposed to prefeneative.
 Maybe outcome based medicine could help move the needle?

+## The Comfort Crisis
+As the book of the same name ,  describes, https://eastermichael.com/book/ , that which feels good in the moment and makes our lives easier, perversely , hurts us in the long run.

+This category is probably not narrow enough but it is a good gateway into others, such as, anything from ,

+### the quick dopamine hits

+1) ultra processed food
+2) easy entertainment,
+3) easy infotainment

+### but also things that make us just more comfortable
+4) comfortable shoes?

+### dumber?
+5) the GPS?
+8) generative AI?

+### save time?
+6) fast fashion?
+7) fast food?

+And maybe a lot of this is arguably, saving us time and money so we can focus on what "really matters".
+And save for a zombie apocalypse or an EMP from the sun toasting all electronics , maybe it is okay not to go back to
+(a) hunting and gathering
+(b) hand washing your clothes
+(c) foregoing cars, walking everywhere

+And for sure most of modern medicine was a huge win .
+(local anesthesia, antibiotics !)

+But there are for sure some technologies that arguably cut out too much "effort" out of life and make us less hardy, less pain tolerant?

+What are they?